 Leaving BBC News

-Three months have gone by since I left BBC News to join the team at Government Digital Service.
+It’s been three months since I left BBC News to join the team at Government Digital Service.
 A quarter of a year.
 It feels like a few weeks at best.
 In my last couple of weeks at the BBC I started to write a blog post gathering together some ideas I had about how I felt digital news might evolve next, shaped by my 3½ years engrossed in the product.
 Ideas that existed only in my head and were too vague for me to have really promoted as product concepts, but were still relevant & (I felt) worth discussing.

 But before I’d even had a chance to finish writing that post, ITV News launched a fantastic redesign courtesy of Made By Many, somehow beating me to every clever point I thought I had worth making and actually getting it built in the process.
 The bastards.
 If you haven’t done so already you should check it out the thinking behind it.
 It’s a great product, and although I’d probably tweak a few details here and there I’m very jealous of it.